alternyxx/tttoneliner/README.md

 # tttoneliner
 A project to make a Tic-Tac-Toe AI with a single simple line of code.
+Now somehow ended up with me writing a neural network....
 <br>
 ![Examples of Tic-Tac-Toe being played](/assets/tttol.gif)